Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Introduction

 { \ding{51}} { \ding{55}} {\ensuremath{\marksize\triangle}}

-To summarize, the main contributions of this paper are: \begin{itemize}[leftmargin=*] \item We introduce the first diffusion-based framework explicitly designed for online, low-latency video super-resolution, achieving efficient inference through distillation from 50 denoising steps down to 4 steps. \item We propose a novel Auto-regressive Temporal Guidance mechanism and a Temporal-aware Decoder to effectively leverage temporal information \emph{only} from past frames, significantly enhancing perceptual quality and temporal consistency. \item Extensive experiments demonstrate that our approach outperforms existing methods across key perceptual and temporal consistency metrics while achieving practical inference speeds, thereby making diffusion-based VSR applicable for real-world online scenarios. \end{itemize} To contextualize our contributions, Table~\ref{tab:vsr_comparison} compares recent diffusion-based VSR methods in terms of online inference capability, runtime efficiency, and temporal modeling.
-Our method uniquely achieves online low-latency inference while preserving high visual quality and temporal stability.
-This substantial latency reduction of over three orders of magnitude compared to prior diffusion-based VSR models demonstrates that Stream-DiffVSR is uniquely suited for low-latency online applications such as video conferencing and AR/VR.
+To summarize, the main contributions of this paper are: \begin{itemize}[leftmargin=*] \item We introduce Stream-DiffVSR, a diffusion-based framework explicitly designed for \textbf{streamable, low-latency} video super-resolution, enabling efficient inference by distilling diffusion sampling from 50 denoising steps down to 4 steps. \item We propose a novel Auto-regressive Temporal Guidance mechanism and a Temporal-aware Decoder to effectively leverage temporal \textbf{cues} \emph{only} from past frames, significantly enhancing perceptual quality and temporal consistency. \item Extensive experiments demonstrate that our approach outperforms existing methods on key perceptual and temporal consistency metrics while maintaining \textbf{low-latency inference}, making diffusion-based VSR practical for latency-critical online/streaming and interactive video pipelines. \end{itemize}

+To contextualize our contributions, Table~\ref{tab:vsr_comparison} compares recent diffusion-based VSR methods in terms of online inference capability, runtime efficiency, and temporal modeling.
+Stream-DiffVSR performs online, low-latency inference in a strictly causal (past-only), frame-by-frame manner, delivering diffusion-level perceptual quality while maintaining strong temporal stability.
+This substantial latency reduction of over three orders of magnitude compared to prior diffusion-based VSR models makes diffusion-based VSR markedly more practical for latency-critical online applications such as video conferencing and AR/VR.